Is Online Psychiatry Effective?

 Online counseling offers a number of potential advantages, reduced cost not being the least important.
 In a country where insurers still cover a percentage of psychological treatments at a lower rate, most mental health professionals will likely welcome any step that brings care within the reach of a larger number of people.
 A psychologist or counselor - and with some exceptions, most of these services do employ qualified and licensed practitioners.
 One benefit of internet therapy is that the provider does not need to rent office space in a respectable building or employ a receptionist, which results in lower overhead costs.

 Secondly, leaving the question of efficacy aside for the moment, internet therapy is just much more efficient.
 Instead of having to take an hour off work and travel to practice, the patient may type a quick email or make a phone call.
 This may be especially useful in terms of dealing with stressful situations as they arise.
 Their electronic therapist may be available at that given time, or they may respond later.
 In either case, the patient can rest assured that someone is indeed listening to them.
-Most importantly, an electronic therapist is not a chatbot or other piece of software: it is simply the application of technology to place counselors and patients in touch with each other.

 Internet therapy also breaks down barriers to accessing therapy.
 Maybe you live in a small town that doesn't have access to many in-person therapists, or maybe you live in a remote location with no access.
 Internet therapy allows you to have access to a number of mental health professionals that you would otherwise not be able to access because of location.